AI-Assisted Colonoscopy: How Computer-Aided Detection Improves Polyp and Adenoma Detection

 Beyond detection, AI is being developed for real-time polyp characterization, known as computer-aided diagnosis (CADx).
 These systems analyze the surface pattern, vascular morphology, and color features of detected polyps to predict histological type (adenomatous, hyperplastic, sessile serrated) during the procedure.
 The goal is to enable "optical diagnosis" or "resect and discard" strategies, where diminutive polyps can be characterized and managed in real time without formal pathological examination, potentially reducing healthcare costs and patient burden.

 The American Society for Gastrointestinal Endoscopy (ASGE) has established the Preservation and Incorporation of Valuable Endoscopic Innovations (PIVI) thresholds for optical diagnosis: at least 90% negative predictive value for adenomatous histology of diminutive rectosigmoid polyps, and at least 90% agreement with histopathology-based surveillance intervals.
-Several AI-CADx systems have met these thresholds in validation studies.
-Fujifilm's CAD EYE, which integrates both CADe and CADx functions, achieved 94% accuracy in distinguishing neoplastic from non-neoplastic polyps in clinical studies.
+Several AI-CADx systems have approached or met these thresholds in validation studies.
+Fujifilm's CAD EYE, which integrates both CADe and CADx functions, has achieved accuracy exceeding 90% in distinguishing neoplastic from non-neoplastic polyps in clinical evaluations.

 Despite promising results, widespread adoption of AI-based optical diagnosis faces several challenges.
 Medicolegal concerns about mischaracterizing a malignant polyp as benign, the need for high-quality imaging (narrow-band imaging or similar enhanced modalities), and variable performance across different polyp subtypes remain barriers.
 Current guidelines recommend that optical diagnosis strategies be limited to expert endoscopists using validated technology.
 The integration of CADe and CADx into a single workflow, where AI first detects a polyp and then characterizes it in real time, represents the next frontier in AI-assisted gastrointestinal endoscopy.